Spirent/openperf/tests/aat/api/v1/docs/PacketCapturesApi.md

 Delete a packet capture

-Delete a stopped packet capture by id.
+Delete a packet capture by id.
+Captures may only be deleted when stopped and the capture data is not being transferred.
 Also deletes results and captured packets associated with the capture.
 Idempotent.

 ### Example
 ```python